 Member of the District of Columbia and New Mexico Bars

 Robert Desiderio joined the UNM law faculty in 1967.
-In addition to contributing an expertise in tax law to the school, he has served two terms as dean, from 1979-1985 and from 1997-2002.
-He now teaches one class a semester.
+He served two terms as dean, from 1979-1985 and from 1997-2002.
+He now teaches each semester as an professor emeritus

 He presently is vice-chair of the Educational Trust Board.
-He co-chaired the New Mexico Public School Capital Outlay Task Force and has chaired the New Mexico Tax Study Committee.
-He is the only academic member of the Exempt Organization Advisory Council of the Internal Revenue Service in Dallas.
-Also, while on leave from the law school in the late 1980s, he was director and chair of the tax section at Rodey, Dickason, Sloan, Akin & Robb, one of New Mexico's largest law firms.
+He co-chaired the New Mexico Public School Capital Outlay Task Force and chaired the New Mexico Tax Study Committee.
+From 2003-2007 he was the Executive Director to the Con Alma Health Foundation.
+Also, while on leave from the law school in the late 1980s, he was director, and chair of the tax section, at Rodey, Dickson, Sloan, Akin & Robb, one of New Mexico’s largest law firms.

-As dean, he has worked tirelessly to improve the school.
-He led a massive fund-raising effort to build the $10 million Frederick M. Hart Addition, which opened in the fall 2002, nearly doubling the size of the law school.
-A renovation of the older building followed.
+As dean, he worked tirelessly to improve the school.
+He led a massive fund-raising effort to build the $10 million Frederick M. Hart Addition, which opened in the fall of 2002, nearly doubling the size of the law school and a renovation of the older building.
 During his first term as dean, Desiderio increased the number of faculty, improving the student-faculty ratio.
 He worked to increase faculty salaries and established a successful annual fund-raising program.

 His scholarship focuses on tax-exempt organizations, state and local taxation, personal property leasing, remedies, taxation of insular areas, and sports law.
 Courses he teaches are Contracts, Tax, Remedies, Commercial and Corporate Law.

 Desiderio was a consultant to Southern New England School of Law.
 In 1978, he was a special legal consultant to the Commonwealth of the Northern Mariana Islands Legislature.
-In the 1990s, he returned to the South Pacific nation as director of a pre-law program and as a consultant to the Director of Finance.
+In the 1990s, he returned to the Commonwealth as director of a pre-law program and as a consultant to the Director of Finance.
 He also taught in the pre-law program in 2005, 2010 and 2014.

 Before joining the UNM law faculty, he worked for the Internal Revenue Service in Washington, D.C.